 This rack also folds away when you’re not using it, which will help with vehicle clearance and aerodynamics.

-3. Thule Hullavator Pro (Roof-Mounted)
+3. Thule Hullavator Pro Roof-Mounted (High-quality)

 The Thule Hullavator Pro is our other top choice for a Jeep roof kayak rack.